Alec-Stashevsky/blocklength/cran-comments.md

 ### R-hub

-No ERRORs or WARNINGs, 3 NOTEs
+No ERRORs or WARNINGs.

-  1. This is a new submisions
+Two NOTEs:

-  2. This run time on example for `hhj()` is >5s
+  1. This is a new submission
-  3. Package unavailable to check Rd xrefs: 'np'
+  2. Package unavailable to check Rd xrefs: 'np'
      - There is a reference to package {np} in the .Rd file for pwsd, but there are no other dependencies on this package.

 ## Downstream dependencies

-* There are no downstream dependencies
+* None